Aeroluna/LunaCoopMod/README.md

 Prevents situations where all your Wrathwalkers mega overkill one unit.
 Unsuprisingly makes Wrathwalkers significantly stronger against smaller units, especially with P1.

-- Fixed Mothership using Aiur skin death ragdoll model instead of Tal'darim.
+- Fixed a bug where Mothership using Aiur skin death ragdoll model instead of Tal'darim.
 - Changed Ascendant shadow trail model to be red.
 - Restored missing beam effect on Ascendant's Psionic Orb.